By Dan Blair, a marriage counselor and family counselor.

 • Distraction Techniques are anything that effectively holds your attention for some time until the adrenaline can metabolize.
 Walking or counting backwards seems especially helpful, drawing blood flow away from the brain’s alarm system.

-- Don’t do anything right now.
+Don’t respond right now.

-- Keep your breathing even.
+Keep your breathing even.

-- Anger is a huge energy drain.
+Anger is a huge energy drain.